Residential colleges of the Australian National University: Burgmann College

-Burgmann College, established in 1971, is an independent college that is affiliated with the Australian National University.
+Burgmann College established in 1971, is an independent college that is affiliated with the Australian National University.
 It is the only Australian college to combine undergraduate accommodation with a substantial postgraduate student body.
-It houses 378 undergraduate students in the main college, and another 120 students in the adjoining Burgmann Undergraduate and Postgraduate Village.
+It houses a total of 378 residents: 258 undergraduate residents in the main college, and another 120 residents in the adjoining Burgmann Undergraduate and Postgraduate Village.
 Burgmann College is located inside the western corner of the campus, close to the waters of Lake Burley Griffin.
-The college is named after Ernest H. Burgmann (1885-1967), the progressive Anglican Bishop (of Goulburn from 1934, and Canberra and Goulburn from 1950 to 1960).
+The college is named after Ernest H. Burgmann (1885–1967), the progressive Anglican Bishop (of Goulburn from 1934, and Canberra and Goulburn from 1950 to 1960).
 Former Australian Prime Minister Kevin Rudd met his wife Thérèse Rein while both living at the college.

 Burton & Garran Hall

 Burton and Garran Hall is a self catered residential college.
 It houses approximately 515 students and consists of five blocks.
 Burton and Garran Hall was originally established as two separate Halls in 1965, and each Hall had separate administration.
 Both Halls combined in 1983 to form a single residential college.
 Garran Hall was named after Sir Robert Garran, the first Solicitor-General of Australia.
 Burton Hall was named after Herbert Burton, who was appointed Principal and Professor of Economic History at Canberra University College in 1949.